Roman Loranc: Early life

 Roman Loranc was born near Bielsko-Biala and lived in Poland during the communist era.
 When he was 26 years old, he immigrated to Madison, Wisconsin.
-Very soon afterwards, he moved to Modesto, California, and he now resides in Northern California.
-He began his journey as an artist in the 1960s when his godparents gave him a 35mm format Druch camera for his first communion.
-The camera broke not long afterwards, but from that moment on, Roman felt incredibly drawn to photography; because it gave him, as he describes "the ability to slice a moment out of time and hold it as a print in my hands".
-Also, in his words, he "soon came to feel a consuming fascination with the chemical photographic process that, after exposure to light and immersion in developer, allows grains of silver to form first on the negative and then again on a final print."
+He now resides in Northern California.
+He began his journey as an artist in the 1960s when his godparents gave him a 35mm format Druch camera as a first communion gift.
+The camera broke not long afterwards but did not fail to draw Loranc to photography.

 Environmental awareness

-Roman Loranc's landscape photographs have helped to bring attention to the unfavorable environmental changes occurring in California, such as the disappearance of wetlands.
-He stated in an interview with Black and White magazine that he hopes when people see his photographs they will want to help protect and preserve these fragile lands which serve various purposes including providing a habitat for endangered wildlife.
+Roman Loranc's landscape photographs focus on environmental changes in California, such as the disappearance of wetlands.
+In an interview with Black and White magazine, he hopes people will help to protect and preserve the landscape and habitat for endangered wildlife.

 Photographic technique

-Loranc uses a 4x5 Linhof field camera which gives his work superb detail.
-He then produces silver gelatin prints, and spots and mounts each print himself.
-He describes how he learned the process of producing a print, "At first I learned by doing things on my own.
-I didn't have the wonderful books by Ansel Adams, or the technical manuals by Kodak, but what I did have were photography history books that described chemical formulas for developers, stop baths and fixers and with that knowledge I began processing my film and printing my negatives".
+Loranc uses a 4x5 Linhof field camera.
+He produces silver gelatin prints, and spots and mounts each print himself.
+Loranc first learned by doing things on his own without books or the technical manuals.
+Photography history books allowed Loranc to begin processing films and printing negatives".

 He now teaches photography workshops at his studio located near Mount Shasta.

 Works

 A few of Roman Loranc's notable works are Private Road with Clouds, Two Hearted Oak, Absolution and Billowing Clouds over Bay Bridge.
-His first solo book, Two Hearted Oak was released in 2003 and focuses primarily on his peaceful images of the wetlands in California's Central Valley.
-Loranc's second book Fractal Dreams is a collection of two decades of his work from his travels through Europe and around California.
+Loranc's first solo book, Two Hearted Oak, was released in 2003 and focuses primarily on images of the wetlands in California's Central Valley.
+His second book, Fractal Dreams, is a collection from his travels through Europe and around California.